 Applying to college?
 Odds are, you'll have to take one of two standardized tests: the ACT or SAT.
 You might even consider taking both.
 Along with your grades and rigor of your high school classes, standardized test scores are one of the most important components in your college application.

 It might seem unfair that a little less than four hours on a single Saturday morning counts as much as four years of hard work.
 We understand, and we're here to help.
-You CAN raise your score, and a little preparation will go a long way.
+You CAN raise your score, and a little test prep will go a long way.

 What do you need to improve your score on the ACT or SAT?

 Take a practice test and take it seriously.
-Mimic the test environment to the best of your ability.
-Do each section in order and time yourself.
+Mimic the test environment to the best of your ability—do each section in order and time yourself.
 Take a short break if you need to, but don't stop for lunch.
-The ACT and SAT are endurance tests.
+Remember: The ACT and SAT are endurance tests.

 Consider that score your baseline.
 This is the score you would earn if you showed up at the exam site today.

-Hopefully, you have target schools, even if you think you might change it later.
-Compare your practice test score with the average scores of the most recent incoming class Use our college search to find SAT and ACT scores for the school on your list.
+Hopefully, you have some target schools in mind, even if you think you might change it later.
+Compare your practice test score with the average scores of the most recent incoming class.
+Use our college search to find SAT and ACT scores for the schools on your list.

 |You're careless||Did you miss questions because you didn't read carefully?
 If so, you need to practice and drill.|